annotation/text-fabric/tf/docs/about/searchusage.md

 The basic idea is:

-*   a quantifier leads to the execution of one or more separate searche templates;
+*   a quantifier leads to the execution of one or more separate search templates;
 *   the results of these searches are combined by means of set operations:
     *difference*, *intersection*, *union*, dependent on the nature of the quantifier;
 *   the end result of this combination will fed as a custom set to